Fashion History, Victorians

 Loose waited corset free women were considered to have loose morals and it did not help that many of the Aesthetic women were thought slightly Bohemian and beyond the normal social conventions and morals of the time.

+The typical fashionable aesthetic lady would have red flowing hair often henna enhanced, a pale face, green eyes and wore heelless shoes.
 This model of aestheticism was frequently ridiculed in Punch cartoons where the wearer might be shown with her hair brushed into her eyes.
+The idea of red hair itself was ridiculed as red hair was thought of as social assassination.

 Natural Dyes and Free Art Embroidery

 Often the Aesthetic dresses were embellished with large sunflowers, daffodils or other organic forms worked in free form art embroidery, peasant decoration or smocking.
-The subtle colors were earthy and found in nature.
-Natural softer vegetable dyes produced half tints of indigo, salmon, sage-green, terracotta, amber gold.

-Most of all Aesthetics liked the colours to look old and faded, strange, antique or even vaguely exotic as peacock blue might be.
 The power of the Aesthetic movement upon the textile trade of Britain was fundamental in getting manufacturers to change attitudes about how they used the new materials such as the initially crudely toned aniline dyes.
+Even so an image of bold colour was generally the norm in the 1890s.

 Liberty of London

 Arthur Lasenby Liberty managed to persuade British Manufacturers to revive some of the Persian dyeing techniques and to use oriental designs as well as introducing new aesthetic designs.

 Arthur Liberty was a great enthusiast about everything oriental.
+He opened a shop in Regent Street in 1875 selling eastern imported soft silks and soft oriental fabrics that were quite different from the stiff fabrics of the day.
 Their charm was the play of light on the irregularity of the threads.
 Fabrics were often hand printed and some fabrics were made up by the dressmaking department of Liberty into aesthetic gowns.

 Liberty styles such as the classic Greek gown 'Athene', Japanese kimonos and Kate Greenaway styled children's clothes, Indian pyjamas and embroidered coats from China and Japan all typify styles found at Libertys.

-Rational dress of the Victorian era

-Early forerunner garments to simpler later aesthetic dress styles.
+Rational dress of the Victorian era early forerunner garments to simpler later aesthetic dress styles.

 The robes designed for a graceful appearance and healthy comfort were quite different from the tightly fitted, bustled and trained fashion dresses.
 They slowly filtered into main stream fashion because of the comfort factor.
-They were the forerunner of Tea Gowns adopted by gentle ladies everywhere.

 The Aesthetic movement was more or less dead by 1900 having been superseded by Art Nouveau which expressed similar ideals in the aesthetics of arts and crafts.

 The Glasgow Arts and Crafts Movement

-Chair designed by Charles Rennie Mackintosh
+Chair designed by Charles Rennie Mackintosh.

 In Scotland Charles Rennie Mackintosh (1863-1928) designed furniture, textiles, and jewellery.

 He was influenced by the Aesthetics Arts and Crafts movement and later by Dutch Art Nouveau designers.
+Contemporary abstract art was one of the main influences in the art of Mackintosh.

 Jewellery and furniture in the style of Mackintosh are still produced today.